swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 ## Effect on Library Evolution

 Both structs and enums can gain new protocol conformances or methods, even when `@frozen`.
-Binary compatability only affects additions of fields or cases.
+Binary compatibility only affects additions of fields or cases.

 The set of binary-compatible changes to a struct's stored instance properties is described above.
 There are no binary-compatible changes to an enum's cases.